-The Rasmussen Reports daily Presidential Tracking Poll for Wednesday shows that 48% of Likely U.S. Voters approve of President Obama's job performance.
-Fifty-one percent (51%) disapprove (see trends).
+The Rasmussen Reports daily Presidential Tracking Poll for Tuesday shows that 47% of Likely U.S. Voters approve of President Obama's job performance.
+Fifty-two percent (52%) disapprove (see trends).

 Results are updated daily at 9:30 a.m.
 Eastern (sign up for free daily e-mail update).

 Most voters see a divided nation.
 Who do they blame?
 We’ll tell you at 10:30 a.m.
 Eastern today.

 Democrats and Republicans are tied on the latest Generic Congressional Ballot.

 Most voters think Americans will see a noticeable change in their lives no matter which party wins control of Congress, but they believe Republicans have a better chance of taking over than Democrats do.

 Voters feel pretty strongly that Russia was involved in last Thursday’s shootdown of a Malayasia Airlines passenger jet over Ukraine.
 We’ll find out at noon Eastern today if that horrific incident is changing Americans’ flying plans.

 Have we got a conspiracy for you - 9/11?
 JFK?
 Obama's citizenship?